edu-sharing/moodle-local_edusharing_webservice/README.md

 - create and enrol edu-sharing users to a course
 - login edu-sharing users to view a course

+HINT: Disable "Include enrolled users" in Moodle backup dialog.
+It can cause problems while restoreing and it brings no advantage in our context.

 Setup
 -----
 1. Install this plugin to moodle/local (rename folder to edusharing)